 Botany was Leitner’s principal domain, but he solicited the broadest possible patronage, offering to repay subscribers, according to their interests, in plants, seeds, shells, minerals, insects, reptiles or stuffed birds.
 To the eminent New York scientist John Torrey he vowed that “no exertions shall be spared to add something to the natural history of this country.”
 Leitner landed on Key West in February 1833, with trunks, vials and collecting boxes ready to receive objects for his sponsors’ study as well as his own.5

 Admiring the learning and intelligence of this unusual visitor, Whitehead also remarked on his methods of preserving plant specimens, “their beauty and natural appearance suffering little by the process.”
 But what he and all Leitner’s acquaintances found most extraordinary was the young man’s unrestrained enthusiasm for his material.
 Whitehead recalled of his walks with Leitner that, “no matter how earnestly engaged in conversation or interested in topics under discussion, his eye was ever quick to perceive every common flower or blade of grass that might enrich his collection, and at once would he bolt away to secure it.”
-Whitehead perhaps detected, in this companion just two years his junior, a boyish impetuosity, fed by his pleasure “at the idea of being the first botanist to visit this region.”6 It’s believed that, by dint of such self-assurance, he became the first white man to succeed in crossing the Everglades.
+Whitehead perhaps detected, in this companion just two years his junior, a boyish impetuosity, fed by his pleasure “at the idea of being the first botanist to visit this region.”6 It’s believed that, by dint of such self-assurance, he also became the first white man to succeed in crossing the Everglades.

 Leitner’s plan to penetrate the terra incognita of the interior, “and afterwards to be governed by circumstances,” must have seemed to many ill-advised.7 Indeed, for nearly four months, friends in Charleston had no news of him, until word came of his return to Key West at the end of August.
 Unforgiving heat, relentless insects, a long bout of fever with no medical aid but his own, and the loss in a squall of more than a thousand specimens had not discouraged him.
-He carried back to Key West an estimated 700 plant specimens, together with shells, insects, birds, animal skins, and even the skeleton of a manatee.8 Among those who excitedly read of his exploits was Audubon, who looked forward to learning about the “50 New Birds” that “Lightner” would bring back to Charleston.9 Whitehead would stay informed about his work by reading the Charleston papers, and as editor of the Key West Enquirer gave space to Leitner’s observations on poisonous plants, a direct outcome of his trek across Florida in 1833.10
+He carried back to Key West an estimated 700 plant specimens, together with shells, insects, birds, animal skins, and even the skeleton of a manatee.8 Among those who excitedly read of his exploits was Audubon, who looked forward to learning about the “50 New Birds” that “Lightner” would bring back to Charleston.9 Whitehead would stay informed about Leitner’s work by reading the Charleston papers, and as editor of the Key West Enquirer gave space to his observations on poisonous plants, a direct outcome of his trek across Florida in 1833.10

 South Florida lost none of its allure for Leitner.
 He came back repeatedly in the following years, aware that in doing so he was traveling into a war zone.
 Those years, consumed with hostilities between the U.S. Army and the Seminoles, saw a constant ebb and flow of fear and deprivation across the region.
 But in the eyes of one of Leitner’s contemporaries, they only made more prominent “the singular perseverance and intrepidity which marked his character.”11 Finding no other way to continue his scientific pursuits, Leitner attached himself to not one but two military expeditions, in October 1836 and December 1837, as “surgeon and naturalist.”
 Between missions he began taking subscriptions for a monumental work on the topography of Florida’s mysterious south, but on the second campaign a violent encounter with Indians put a sudden end to his life at age 26.
 His specimen box and a 300-page manuscript were lost, leaving few remnants of the labors of this “much lamented student of Nature.”12